gaetankamdje-wabo/OpenDQA/README.md

-# Open DQA — Data Quality Assessment for Clinical Research
+# Open DQA - Data Quality Assessment for Clinical Research

 **Open DQA** is an open-source, browser-based platform for systematic data quality assessment and cleansing of clinical datasets.
 Built as an R/Shiny application, it implements a fitness-for-purpose approach: data quality is evaluated against the specific requirements of the user's research question.

-Developed at the Mannheim Institute for Intelligent Systems in Medicine (MIISM), Medical Faculty Mannheim, Heidelberg University.
+Developed at the Mannheim Institute for Intelligent Systems in Medicine (MIISM), Medical Faculty Mannheim, University of Heidelberg.

 ---

 ## Purpose

-Clinical research depends on data quality.
+Clinical research depends on data quality for specific research questions.
 Open DQA provides a structured, transparent, and reproducible workflow to assess, document, and improve the quality of clinical datasets before analysis.
-It generates publication-ready reports with full audit trails that satisfy documentation requirements for Good Clinical Practice (ICH E6(R2)), GDPR, ISO 14155, and FAIR principles.
+It supports the generation of publication-ready reports with full audit trails that satisfy documentation requirements for Good Clinical Practice (ICH E6(R2)), GDPR, ISO 14155, and FAIR principles.

 ---